tamersp25/docs/docs/developer/engines/cognitive/speech/speaker-recognition/README.md

 ## Engine Output

-Within the time-based `series` array (see [vtn-standard](/developer/engines/standards/engine-output/)) in the engine's output, each speaker separation record (that is, each `series` entry) should contain an `object` of type `speaker`.
+Within the time-based `series` array (see [vtn-standard](/developer/engines/standards/engine-output/)) in the engine's output, each speaker recognition record (that is, each `series` entry) should contain an `object` of type `speaker`.
 Because each speaker maps back to an entity in a library, each `object` should include the `entityId` of that original entity, along with the `libraryId` where it can be found.

 ### Example

-Here is an example of the simplest type of speaker separation output:
+Here is an example of the simplest type of speaker recognition output:

 [](vtn-standard.example.json ':include :type=code json')